benspaghetti/benspaghetti.github.io/collection/thoughts.md

 math: true
 ---

+newer thoughts updated on [my Tumblr page](https://www.tumblr.com/peasantmaths)

+2023-05-28

+I thought uniform continuity is some strongAF shit, turns out its just continuity at every point.

 2023-05-27

-Somehow I used to vaguely think Cauchy completeness and L.U.B. property are equivalent???
+Somehow I used to vaguely think Cauchy completeness and L.U.B. property are equivalent for a general metric space???

 2023-05-26